luke-o-brien/Pacman-Game/README.md

   }]
 ```

-The next step was to create the ghosts and get create a function to delete them when the move between squares. to do this I made the ghosts empty divs as assigned CSS classes to which gave them there appearance.
-The divs were appended as children to the square which the ghostposition index matched.
+The next step was to create the ghosts and create a function to delete them when they move between squares.
+To do this I made the ghosts empty divs as assigned CSS classes to which gave them their appearance.
+The divs were appended as children to the square which the ghost position index matched.
 When scaling this function up to take into account multiple ghosts i wrapped the function in a for each loop to iterate over the ghost object in the array and carry out the function for each.
-An if statement was added to toggle the class of the ghosts when the were in the vulnerable state.
+An if statement was added to toggle the class of the ghosts when they were in the vulnerable state.

 ```js